larryflorio/LarryFlorio/README.md

 In engaging in autonomous lawyering, I am not acting on behalf of my law firm or any other employer of mine, nor on behalf of my clients (i.e., those with whom I have signed engagement letters providing that I will act as their attorney).
 Any views or opinions expressed in work product or otherwise in furtherance of autonomous lawyering are mine and do not reflect the opinions or views of my firm, or other employer or organization with which I am affiliated.

-I currently engage in autonomous lawyering in the following communities and have the following economic interests therein:

-* LeXpunK Army
-* LeXpunkDAO1

 In addition to the above, I am General Counsel of 1kx (https://1kx.capital) and a co-founder of Thing3, a service DAO that connects operational support to recently launched projects.
 I also provide business consulting, corporate advisory and other non-legal services to various crypto-native communities and traditional companies through various other entities and businesses.
 Through these businesses and my personal investment activities, I have direct and indirect economic interests in a number of companies, projects & investment vehicles.
 I use my reasonable commercial judgment to advise parties of specific potential or actual conflicts of interests, consistent with my obligations and good business practices.

-I also hold non-immaterial amounts of ETH, BTC, a number of DeFi tokens & various stablecoins
+I also hold non-immaterial amounts of ETH, BTC, SOL, as well as a number of other tokens & various stablecoins

 I disclaim any responsibility to keep these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.

-Last updated: 21 Feb 2024
+Last updated: 3 Feb 2025